-If you have ever been in a relationship with a narcissist, you know that one of the side-effects is a crippling kind of anxiety - one that makes you stop talking to the people you once felt closest to and focus only on the narcissist's needs/wants/manipulative bullshit.
+If you have ever been in a relationship with a narcissist, you know that one of the side-effects is a crippling kind of anxiety – one that makes you stop talking to the people you once felt closest to and focus only on the narcissist’s needs, wants, demands and manipulative mind games.

 Dealing with the symptoms that you’re experiencing, once you’ve admitted to yourself that you have become a source of narcissistic supply, is one of the first ways you can begin to heal.